Kubernetes

 --docker-server=registry.e2enetworks.net

-Create a Pod that uses container registry Secret
+Create a Pod Using the Registry Secret

 cat > private-reg-pod-example.yaml << EOF